 HIV/AIDS has transformed over the years.
 Once considered a death sentence, it's now a chronic condition for many, thanks to modern treatments.
 But for some, especially those with advanced disease, recurring infections, or treatment-resistant complications, the battle becomes harder.

 End-stage HIV/AIDS doesn't follow a single path.
 Some patients decline gradually, while others face sudden complications.
-Hospice care becomes relevant when treatment is no longer effective and symptoms are severely affecting quality of life.
+Hospice care becomes relevant when a physician certifies a prognosis of about six months or less, treatment is no longer effective, and symptoms are severely affecting quality of life.
 Common signs that hospice may be appropriate include:

-At Pallatus, our hospice care is shaped by compassion and clinical understanding.
+At Pallatus in Los Angeles, our hospice care is shaped by compassion and clinical understanding.
 We tailor support to each patient's medical and emotional needs.
 Services include:

 Every patient we serve is seen as more than their diagnosis.
 Their story matters, and so does their peace.

 Even near the end of life, some patients fear being judged for their diagnosis.
 Others may feel isolated or disconnected from support systems.
-At Pallatus, we address this with honesty, empathy, and respect.
-Our teams are trained to provide non-judgmental care, affirming every background, people who have struggled with addiction, or those who feel forgotten.
+At Pallatus in Los Angeles, we address this with honesty, empathy, and respect.
+Our Los Angeles team meets every person without judgment — whatever your background, whether you've battled addiction, or if you simply feel forgotten.
 You are not alone, and you are not just a diagnosis.

 HIV/AIDS often touches communities built on chosen family—partners, friends, caregivers, neighbors.
 We welcome everyone who stands beside the patient, no matter their role or relation.
 Love is love, and all grief deserves space.

 Hospice doesn't mean giving up; it means reclaiming peace.
-For those living with advanced HIV/AIDS, Pallatus offers relief, connection, and the chance to write their final chapter on their own terms.
+For those living with advanced HIV/AIDS in Los Angeles, Pallatus offers relief, connection, and the chance to write their final chapter on their own terms.